Herbal Tea vs Green Tea : What’s the Difference? August 22, 2022 05:13

 Mother nature offers a wealth of flora and fauna other than the Camellia Sinensis plant.
 Herbal tea is an infusion of various herbs, flowers, fruits, roots, and spices, which are edible non-tea plants.
 Herbal teas have gained huge popularity over the past few years primarily because of the Health benefits along with vibrant flavors.
 There is a variety of Herbal teas each having a unique flavor, aroma, and health benefits.
 Herbal teas have healing properties and have been used for medicinal healing purposes before the advent of modern medicine.

-Is Green Tea a Herbal Tea?
+Is Green Tea the Same as Herbal Tea?

 Green Tea vs Herbal Tea: Key Differences